Use the Trends tool to discover patterns that are changing over time or are driving a top level change in key metrics.

 Understanding different aspects of the data

-When analyzing data using the Trends tool you can change the 'By understanding' control to view the data through different dimensions.
+When analyzing data using the Trends tool you can change the 'Report By' control to view the data through different dimensions.

 The most important three views are: